THE JOY OF ANTICIPATION

 Here’s the fun part – it’s time to make your vision come to life.
 You can make a mood board or ‘vision board’ of your trip to help you focus on the good times to come.
 You can get creative by cutting pictures out of magazines and adding a photo of yourself, or you can use Pinterest to virtually pin all those vacation hotspots to a board titled ‘dream holiday’ or similar.

 Let me know what you are doing to boost your mood?
 Are you making future plans?
-What are you looking forward to for 2021?
+What holidays and trips are you looking forward to for next year?
 Let me know in the comments below.